LoginRadius/engineering-portal/content/engineering/guest-post/how-to-implement-jwt-authentication-in-deno/index.md

 await app.listen({port:PORT});
 ```

-You can run your app again with the same command: `deno run --allow-net app.ts`
+You can rerun your app with the same command: `deno run --allow-net app.ts`

 ## Create User Data

 Now, you need to create user data.
-But before that, let's connect your application to MongoDB database.
+But before that, let's connect your application to the MongoDB database.

 - Go to your `database` folder
 - Create a file called `connectBD.ts`